 Through its excellent curriculum, interaction with great professors, and many performance opportunities, Chowan's Department of Music can help you maximize your potential and attain your goals as a musician.
 Graduates of our program have gone on to be composers, elementary school music teachers, middle and high school band and choral directors, performers, and recording engineers.
 As a music major, you will be given a firm foundation in music through the study of music theory, sight singing and ear training, music history, class piano, conducting, ensembles, and applied music.

 You will study in at least one of these applied music areas during your tenure:

 Music majors have the opportunity to participate in two music-related organizations that allow you to pursue your professional interests, make connections with others in your field of study, and build your resume.
 The Collegiate Music Educators National Conference (CMENC) is the student division of the National Association for Music Education.
 Through monthly meetings and attendance at the North Carolina Music Educators Association Annual In-Service Conference, you will gain exposure to current trends and methodology in music education.

 Our music education curriculum is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction (NCDPI).
 Chowan University is an accredited institutional member of the National Association of Schools of Music (NASM), which means our program meets rigorous national standards in content and delivery.

 Scholarships are available to students for all areas of music performance.
 A student may audition in more than one performance medium.
-Auditions are held in the Daniel Recital Hall (campus map location) with no sound amplification.
+Auditions are held in Briley Recital Hall (in Daniel Hall - see campus map) with no sound amplification.
 Music chosen for audition should be of an acceptable level of difficulty.

 Singers should prepare two selections in different styles from memory.
 These should be sung with live piano accompaniment.
 We will provide an accompanist.